GnisterDev/JavaFX-Calendar/docs/release3/README.md

 To futher enhance code quality, we refactored a big portion of the code to minimize duplication and improve overall structure, making the concise and readable.

+We later realized that a significant improvement for code quality would have been to use nested FXML files.
+But because of time constraints, we ended up not having time to implement this.
+This approach could have broken down complex FXML files into smaller, reusable components, reducing the code within our current controllers and making each controller simpler and easier to read.
+This separation would have gratly enhanced code maintainbility and readability.

 ## Test coverage

 Our project has strong test coverage, addressing what we consider the most essential components that require testing.
 Currently, coverage exceeds 80% overall.
 However, we are missing some coverage for `calendarController` and `popUpController`.
 This is due to challenges in mocking UI changes triggered by adding or editing events.